klrpdx/datascience_blog_post/README.md

 3. How does language vay with the score awarded to wines?
 Does it match the language for prices?

+My overall motivation is to improve my ability to describe wine by analyzing the words used my experts.

 ### Results